Lidocaine for Premature Ejaculation: How to Use It Safely

 Lidocaine spray is an evidence-based treatment for premature ejaculation, but it’s not your only option.

 If topical lidocaine isn’t producing the effects you’d like or it causes side effects, try a different treatment.
-Even if it works, using multiple modalities could be more effective approach when it comes to treating PE.
+Even if it works, using multiple modalities could be a more effective approach when it comes to treating PE.

 Other topical products.
 Besides sexual numbing spray, you can buy other topical PE products (like wipes) that reduce sensitivity in the penis.
 These include benzocaine or prilocaine.
 Some products contain a mixture of desensitizing agents, and you can even get special condoms for premature ejaculation.